-We all know some kid who wowed everyone by eating a live ant (or if you haven’t met that kid yet, you will).
-Thankfully, someone knows how to make ants taste a lot better.
-Here we see a leafcutter ant cake made by chef Buddy Valastro, the Cake Boss.
-He made this crazy cake for Liberty Science Center, a New Jersey museum that has leafcutter ants.
-In this video, the Cake Boss and his fellow chefs sawed a big flat piece of wood for the body of the ant, and stuck mounds of Rice Krispie treats to the bottom of it.
-On top, they placed circular layers of cake, which they shaped with knives to make the ant’s sections.
-They wrapped it in modeling chocolate, sprayed it with food dye, added green icing leaves, and ta-da — an ant you really want to eat!
+We all know a kid who wowed everyone by eating a live ant (or if you haven’t met that kid yet, you will).
+Thankfully, this ant cake by the Cake Boss tastes a lot better.
+The cake was made for Liberty Science Center, a museum with leafcutter ants.
+In this video, the Cake Boss cut a big piece of wood for the ant’s body, and stuck mounds of Rice Krispie treats to the bottom.
+On top, he placed circular layers of cake, which they shaped with knives.
+Finally, he wrapped it in modeling chocolate and sprayed it with food dye, and ta-da — an ant you really want to eat!

 Wee ones: A real ant is as small as the tip of your finger.
 Find 3 things in the room that are smaller than your fingertip.

 Little kids: Like all ants, a leafcutter ant has 6 legs.
 How many legs would you and your pet ant have together?
 Bonus: If the chefs started baking at 8:00 in the morning and worked until 5:00 pm, how many hours did they work on it that day?

 Big kids: If in each cake stack the top layer serves 6 people, the middle layer serves 8, and the bottom layer serves 10, how many people can a stack feed?
 Bonus: What if the 3 layers serve 28, 30, and 32 people?
 What shortcut can you find to add up the number people served?

 The sky’s the limit: This cake is about 6 feet long, compared to an ant 1/4 inch long.
 How many ants would need to line up end to end to match the cake?

 Wee ones: Items might include a tiny pebble, a bead, or the smallest size Lego piece.